| Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "proclaimer of strange deities" This is literally "foreign daimōn" used in the sense of spiritual powers or gods (cf. 1 Cor.
 10:20-21).
 These Athenian philosophers were religious polytheists (Olympic pantheon).

 ▣ "because he was preaching Jesus and the resurrection" The stumbling block of the gospel for the Jews was "a suffering Messiah" and for the Greeks it was "the resurrection" (cf. 1 Cor.
 1:18-25).
 A personal, bodily afterlife did not fit into the Greek understanding of the gods or mankind.
-They asserted a divine spark in every person, trapped or imprisoned by a physical body.
+They asserted a divine spark in every person was trapped or imprisoned by one's physical body.
 Salvation was deliverance from the physical and reabsorption into an impersonal or semi-personal deity.

 SPECIAL TOPIC: THE KERYGMA OF THE EARLY CHURCH